Initial Assessment and Referral Decision Support Tool for mental health care

 At a minimum, adopting a consistent approach across services assists identification of service gaps and advocacy of future funding needs.

-If you would like to register for an upcoming session as listed below, please complete our registration form.
+If you would like to register for an upcoming session as listed above, please complete our registration form.

 The training consists of a two-hour workshop delivered either face-to-face or online.